-If you are only willing to accept a certain level of loss, a Stop Loss order will close the trade once prices hit the the price level you’ve defined.
+If you are only willing to accept a certain level of loss, a Stop Loss order will close the trade once prices hit the price level you’ve defined.

 2 min read

-A Stop Loss is a type of closing order to automatically close a trade once prices hit a specific level in the market, normally for a loss It is one of the most popular tools for traders to minimise their risk
+A Stop Loss is a type of closing order to automatically close a trade once prices hit a specific level in the market, normally for a loss It is one of the most popular tools for traders to minimize their risk

 A Stop Loss order is automatic – so you don’t have to manually monitor your positions.
 This provides a certain level of control and comfort